This post may contain affiliate links. Please read our disclosure policy.

 • Allow the cheesecake to cool in the oven (with the door cracked) for 1 hour.

-How To Tell When Cheesecake is Done
+How to tell if Cheesecake is Done

 To determine when a cheesecake is done baking, follow these steps: